+Have you ever wanted to know how to make a rag quiult?
 To this day, my kids’ favorite blankets to play and snuggle with are rag quilts I made for them when they were toddlers.
 Babies and children love texture and a rag quilt is full of it.
 The AccuQuilt GO!® Rag Square-5 1/4" (55033) was the first die on my list when I received my GO!
 Baby® Fabric Cutter.
 I have spent many hours snipping rag quilts in the past which resulted in aching finger joints for days afterwards.
 One of the amazing things about the AccuQuilt rag dies is that all the snips (fringes) are done for you with one roll through the GO!
 Baby Fabric Cutter.
 And not only that, the fringes are cut every 1/4" which would equal a crazy amount of snips if done by hand.

-Let me know tell you how I create rag quilts.
 First, use your AccuQuilt GO!
 Baby Fabric Cutter and dies to cut all the squares needed.
 The GO!
 Baby can handle two layers of designer quality flannel at a time.
 You may be able to use three or four layers of some thinner flannels although AccuQuilt recommends starting with one layer and working up.
 I typically start with two layers and work my way up.
 If it’s difficult to cut, then go back down to two layers.
 The 5 1/4" Rag Square die features two rag squares on the die board, so the cutting takes no time at all.
 My girls love helping me with this step.
 As long as I’ve prepared the fabric by pressing it and cutting it to the size of the mat, it’s a great task for them to take over.
 The AccuQuilt GO!
 Baby is so accurate and my girls do just as good a job as I would.

 At this point, layer the rag squares in sets of two, wrong sides together.
 I choose to put 3" squares of batting in the middle of mine and sew an ‘X’ through the middle to keep it in place.
 I recommend using a walking foot for this step because a regular foot sometimes pulls on the fabric creating a pucker in the middle of the ‘X’.
 You may want to sew identical fabrics together so your pattern will be the same on both sides of the quilt if you’re doing a scrappy look on both sides.
 Using batting in the middle is completely up to your own preference.
 You can choose to skip the middle layer or use a third rag square of flannel instead.
 You can also use cotton rag squares for your top layer or even use minky or fleece rag squares for your backing.
 There are so many variations you can make for rag quilts.
 Rag quilts are also a great way to use up leftover scraps from other projects.
 Don’t forget to use leftover batting scraps as well.
 I don’t throw out any of my batting scraps--I just cut them into stacks of 3" squares and put them aside for my next rag quilt.